patrasap0908/Denso/README.md

 --------------------------------------------------------------------------------

 ### Introduction
-This repo contains the codebase of the project done at Deno-Shaping the Future Hackathon.
+This repo contains the codebase of the project done at Denso-Shaping the Future Hackathon.

 --------------------------------------------------------------------------------